This document provides an overview of Kaitai Struct project from a developer’s perspective: general architecture, infrastructure, etc.

 The aim of this stage is to do preparatory language-independent

 actions.
-The whole step is invoked from Main.precompile
+The whole step is invoked from Main.precompile, but

 individual substeps are implemented by classes in